prmndr/M.Tech_1/Machine Learning.md

-# Introduction to Probability and Statistics - M.Tech ML Study Notes
+# Introduction to Probability and Statistics - UNIT_1

 ## Topic Importance Classification